datastax/homebrew-luna-streaming-shell/README.md

-# Homebrew formulae for Luna Streaming Shell
+# Homebrew formula for Luna Streaming Shell

 You can install the latest Luna Streaming shell using: